archangelstv/Prophecy-of-the-Archangels/README.md

 The Belicamp is the Demon of the Father

 Wae salk along the river
-Iwalkwalk ahead and and encounter a belicamp
+I walk ahead and and encounter a belicamp

 He stoops close to the ground and eats
 New life has sprung fround the ground